 San Luis Obispo's Mission Plaza Pop-Up

 Back in May 2021, Mission Plaza bloomed with a multi-tiered public art display as part of the City of SLO-funded Plaza Pop-Up Program, in partnership with Downtown SLO.
 Downtown SLO worked with a variety of local artists, including Cal Poly’s Rose Float team to evolve the plaza throughout the month, culminating with a live flower installation.
 Decorated entirely of natural elements such as dried floral and produce, the exhibit will depict a story of resurgence and change.
-This year, visitors downtown can enjoy the expanded May Flower Initiative, which includes 50+ businesses with windows adorned with painted flowers, and a map and suggested walking tour posted in Mission Plaza.
+In 2022, visitors downtown were able enjoy the expanded May Flower Initiative, which includes 50+ businesses with windows adorned with painted flowers, and a map and suggested walking tour posted in Mission Plaza.

 Mustard Evening Primrose, Eulobus californicus - Outside of the famous orange poppies, this may be the most common and well-known of the wildflowers on the Central Coast.
 They brighten the hillsides of SLO CAL every year and are especially abundant in the spring after a rainy winter.